 Hence, brands that have an aspiration to build a large business in India should – from the very start – have a multi-channel strategy (different from the buzzword omni-channel).
 A related factor is also that India’s merchandise spending is highly clustered, and hence the top few cities (depending upon the product category and its price-positioning, these could be just 5-6 to perhaps 60-70) account for a very large share of consumer spending.
 Hence, the geographical reach strategy must be very carefully worked out before the brand is launched in India.

 Success Factor Localisation

 The third important factor is the absolute need for localisation of the business and the product offer.
 This localisation includes the Indian business organisation, the product mix, price points, supply chain, distribution & retail channel, brand building, and communication (message and the medium).

 For the first cohort of companies mentioned in this article, such as Bata, Hindustan Unilever, and Colgate, a typical Indian consumer could be excused in their belief that these are Indian companies with Indian brands and products.
 In the second cohort, one of the primary reasons for those who failed or are still struggling is their unwillingness or inability to build a business ‘for India’ rather than merely importing one into India with their ‘global learning, best practices, and systems’.

-Localization does not mean creating a completely new product for India but rather, creating a business organization and an operation that is built to handle the India opportunity, its complexities, and its many unique challenges.
+Localisation does not mean creating a completely new product for India but rather, creating a business organisation and an operation that is built to handle the Indian opportunity, its complexities, and its many unique challenges.